 Writing your thesis

-According to the curriculum, a bachelor’s thesis is worth 8 ECTS.
+According to the curriculum of the bachelor's programs WiSo and WiRe, a bachelor’s thesis is worth 8 ECTS.
 This is equivalent to around 200 working hours or 25 full days of employment.
 The scope of a thesis should be about 30 pages (excluding references) or approximately 10,000 words.

 Please make sure to follow correct academic citation rules.
 When uploading your thesis to Learn@WU, all bachelor’s theses are subject to automatic plagiarism testing.
 If serious plagiarism is detected, the thesis will be given a failing grade and the student expelled from the bachelor’s program.
 For further information on correct citation and plagiarism, please read more here, here or here.